Ruïne van Brederode

 Visitor information

-The Ruins of Brederode are open to visitors from March through October.
-Guided tours are also given.
-The Ruin of Brederode is managed by the Foundation Heerlijkheid Brederode.
+The Ruins of Brederode are open to visitors from April to October.
+Guided tours and fun activities are also organised.

 Visiting address: